 GENERAL BANNED TO IMPORT ITEMS

-Specific banned items are as follows (not the entire list):
+Specific banned items are as follows (keep in mind this is not the entire list):

 KINDER SURPRISE CHOCOLATE EGGS